expandertech/mongoose-tracker/README.md

 # mongooseTracker

+Mongoose Tracker is a mongoose plugin that automatically keeps track of when the document has been created & updated.
+Rewrite from old [mongoose-trackable]('https://www.npmjs.com/package/@folhomee-public/mongoose-tracker').

 A **Mongoose** plugin for tracking document history (create/update actions).
 Tracks field changes, including nested fields, arrays, and references to other documents.